??? pgHead ???

 This requirement focuses on conducting regular internal vulnerability scans to identify and address weaknesses within your network systems and applications.
 It outlines specific steps to ensure these scans are performed effectively.

-• Qualified Personnel: Internal scans can be performed by qualified internal staff with appropriate independence from the systems being scanned.
+• Delegate to qualified personnel: Internal scans can be performed by qualified internal staff with appropriate independence from the systems being scanned.
 Alternatively, you can outsource scans to a qualified external vendor.

 11.3.1.a Examine internal vulnerability scan reports from the past 12 months.
 The assessor will review your scan reports for the last year to verify scans were conducted at least quarterly (every 3 months).